ArBajt05/RMDocs/BarricadeManager.md

     {
         // Automatically rotate the barricade with id 1281(Metal Waredrobe) to 90 degrees on the Y axis angle_y += 90f;
-        UnturnedChat.Say(unturnedPlayer, "You placed a barricade"); // Informs the player that he has placed a barricade.
+        UnturnedChat.Say(unturnedPlayer, "You placed a barricade with custom rotation"); // Informs the player that he has placed a barricade.
     }
 }
 ```